 Task Manager in Windows Vista and Windows 7 runs in non-elevated mode by default, showing only those processes running under the current user context.
-To be able to terminate or manage a process running under other user accounts, or to logoff other users, you need to elevate Task Manager by clicking the Show processes from all users button in the Processes tab.
+To be able to terminate or manage a process running under other user accounts, or to log off other users, you need to elevate Task Manager by clicking the Show processes from all users button in the Processes tab.

-I’ve just found a way to start Task Manager in elevated mode by default when using the CTRL+SHIFT+ESC keystroke or when running Taskmgr.exe directly, and sharing the knowledge in this post.
-This works perfectly fine no matter which method you use to launch Task Manager.
+I’ve just found a way to start Task Manager in elevated mode by default when using the Ctrl + Shift + Esc keystroke or when running Taskmgr.exe directly, and sharing the knowledge in this post.
+The trick is to set the Debugger registry value for Taskmgr.exe, pointing to a VBScript which starts Task Manager elevated.
+The method which I found works perfectly fine, no matter which way you use to launch Task Manager.

 Task Manager Run as Administrator (Elevated) by Default

-3. Download taskmgr-elev.zip and unzip the contents to a folder
+- Download taskmgr-elev.zip and unzip the contents to a folder

-4. Move the file taskmgr.vbs to C:\Windows folder
+- Move the file

 taskmgr.exe process, by writing to the following key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\Taskmgr.exe

-Starting Task Manager will now invoke the script file taskmgr.vbs, which then launches Taskmgr2.exe elevated.
+taskmgr2.exe elevated.
 To reverse the changes, run the Undo.reg file, and then manually delete taskmgr.vbs from the Windows directory.

 The excellent Process Explorer utility uses the same technique to replace Task Manager.